Portlaoise GAA

 Portlaoise GAA is a Gaelic Athletic Association (GAA) affiliated hurling, Gaelic football and camogie club based in Portlaoise, the county town of Laois in Ireland.
+Founded in 1887, the club has won several Laois Senior Football, Laois Senior Hurling and Laois Ladies' Senior Football Club Championships.
+The club won the 1982-93 All-Ireland Senior Club Football Championship.
+The club has its grounds at Rathleague townland, to the southeast of Portlaoise town.

 History

 Founding

-Portlaoise was founded in the very early years of the Association and its members have had a huge influence on the progress of GAA in the county from its beginning.
-For its achievements on and off the field and in the promotion of the games and the GAA the club has been acknowledged as a leader in the field.

-Inaugural meeting

-The inaugural meeting of Portlaoise GAA club took place in the Town Hall on Monday 28 November 1887.
+Portlaoise GAA club was founded in the early years of the Gaelic Athletic Association.
+The inaugural meeting of the club took place in Portlaoise's town hall on Monday 28 November 1887.
 It was a public meeting called by placard and there was a big attendance.
 Amongst those present were Dr. Higgins, coroner for the Queen's County (Laois), who presided, N. Walsh, C.T.C., P.A.
 Meehan, T.C., C. McDermott, T.C., P. Kelly, T.C., T. Lawlor T.C., C.E.
 Corcoran, solicitor, Mark Walsh, J. Moore, P.J.
 Hegarty, R.P.
-Fennell, P.Fitzpatrick, M. Brophy and J.T.
+Fennell, P. Fitzpatrick, M. Brophy and J.T.
 Delaney.

-Dr Higgins said that the object was to form a branch of the GAA in the town of Maryboro (Portlaoise), an object worthy of the town's entire support.
-"It is a very desirable movement", he added.
-"Nearly every town in Ireland of the size and importance of Maryborough had formed a branch of the Association and it was certainly time for Maryborough to follow suit.
-They had quite as many athletes in their district as any other town in Ireland and I am sure that when they are afforded an opportunity of displaying their ability they would do so in a manner worthy of the Queen's County."
+Dr Higgins said that the object was to form a branch of the GAA in the town of Maryboro (Portlaoise), an object worthy of the town's support.
+He said that "It is a very desirable movement" and that "Nearly every town in Ireland of the size and importance of Maryborough had formed a branch of the Association and it was certainly time for Maryborough to follow suit".

-Mr Fennell explained the aims of the GAA and said that it was a non-political and non-sectarian organisation.
-Mr Meehan proposed the first resolution "that a branch of the Gaelic Athletic Association be hereby established in the town and that it be called the William O'Brien Branch".
-Mr Kelly seconded the motion.
-Dr Higgins was proposed as president and Mr Corcoran as vice-president.
-Mr Corcoran said that "they all knew that Mr O'Brien was a friend of the oppressed tenantry in Ireland and had, or ought to have the sympathy of every Irishman."
+Meehan proposed the first resolution: "that a branch of the Gaelic Athletic Association be hereby established in the town and that it be called the William O'Brien Branch".
+Kelly seconded the motion.
+Higgins was proposed as president and Corcoran as vice-president.
+Corcoran said that "they all knew that Mr O'Brien was a friend of the oppressed tenantry in Ireland and had, or ought to have the sympathy of every Irishman".
 (William O'Brien was incarcerated in Tullamore Jail at the time).

-There was a strong condemnation of the "noisy clique" who tried to split the Association in Thurles a short time earlier.
-Mr Kelly proposed that R.P.
+Kelly proposed that R.P.
 Fennell be secretary and that J. Moore be treasurer and Mr J. Higgins, clothier, seconded.